 How do organisations choose a fundraising strategy?
-Here are four approaches we see used by Australian and New Zealand non-profit organisations:
+Here are four approaches we see used by New Zealand non-profit organisations:

 Approaches 1 and 3 will provide incremental, but unremarkable growth.
 Approach 2 will eventually lead to a diversified fundraising operation as seen in some of the large hospitals.
 Approach 4 might feel to staff like the fundraisers are always trying to catch up to the institution, but if fundraising efficiently and reliably contributes a portion of the budget it will be valued by the institution.